-New arbitral institutions are being regularly created on each continent, in a reflection of an increasingly globalized world requiring neutral, but effective, dispute resolution mechanisms.
-Only some arbitral institutions are well-established and have a well-established track record, however, such as the ICC in Paris, where modern international arbitration practice was founded by the ICC’s International Court of Arbitration.
-The ICC, which also prepared the first draft of the New York Convention, which permits the enforcement of arbitral awards in 154 countries, is frequently referred to as the “Rolls-Royce” of international arbitration for its prestige, quality and history.
-It is only one of many arbitral institutions which can be considered, however, and may not always be the best choice depending on the location of the Parties and the characteristics of a potential dispute.
+Arbitral institutions are being regularly created on each continent, in a reflection of an increasingly globalized world requiring neutral, but effective, dispute resolution mechanisms.
+Only some arbitral institutions have a well-established track record, such as the ICC in Paris, where modern international arbitration practice was founded by the ICC’s International Court of Arbitration.
+It is only one of many arbitral institutions which can be considered today, however, and may not always be the best choice depending on the location of the parties and the characteristics of potential disputes that may arise.

-Below, you will find a list of (I) the leading arbitration institutions, as well as (II) regional, specialist and lesser-known generalist arbitration centres, whether they concern a specialized subject matter (such as FINRA securities arbitration or CAS sports arbitration), or whether they have been created for infra-regional disputes, such as OHADA’s CCJA in West Africa.
+Below, you will find a list of (I) the leading arbitration institutions, as well as (II) regional, specialist and lesser-known generalist arbitration centres, whether they concern a specialized subject matter (such as FINRA securities arbitration or CAS sports arbitration) or whether they have been created to resolve regional disputes.

 I. Leading Arbitral Institutions and Centres.